 1.1.2 The Reserve Bank of India has set up a Central Repository of Information on Large Credits (CRILC) to collect, store, and disseminate credit data to lenders as advised by the Bank in its Circular No. DBS.No.OSMOS.
 9862/33.01.018/2013-14 dated February 13, 2014 issued by the Department of Banking Supervision.
 All NBFCs, (Notified NBFCs, for short) shall be required to report the relevant credit information on a quarterly basis in the enclosed formats given in Annex I to CRILC once the XBRL reporting mechanism is established.
 Till then they shall forward the information to PCGM, Department of Banking Supervision, Reserve Bank of India, World Trade Centre, Mumbai - 400 005 in hard copy.
-The data includes credit information on all the borrowers having aggregate fund-based and non-fund based exposure of ₹ 5 crore and above with them and the SMA status of the borrowers having fund based and/ or non-fund based exposure of ₹5 crore and above duly authenticated from Income Tax records.
+The data includes credit information on all the borrowers having aggregate fund-based and non-fund based exposure of ₹ 5 crore and above with them and the SMA status of the borrower.
+The

+Notified NBFCs shall be ready with the correct PAN details of their borrowers having fund based and/ or non-fund based exposure of ₹5 crore and above duly authenticated from Income Tax records.